frontenddogma/web-development-glossary/manuscript/c.md

 Cloaking
 : A search engine optimization (SEO) technique in which the content presented to the search engine spider is different from that presented to a user’s browser.
 This can be done by delivering content based on the IP addresses or the `User-Agent` HTTP header of the user requesting the page.
 When a user is identified as a search engine spider, a server-side script delivers a different version of the web page, one that contains content not present on the visible page, or that is present but not searchable.
 The purpose of cloaking is to deceive search engines so they display the page when it would not otherwise be displayed (black hat SEO).
 However, it can also be a functional (though antiquated) technique for informing search engines of content they would not otherwise be able to locate.&nbsp;[†](#w-cloaking)

+Clojure
+: A dynamic and functional dialect of the Lisp programming language on the Java platform.
+Like other Lisp dialects, Clojure treats code as data and has a Lisp macro system.
+The development process is community-driven, overseen by Rich Hickey as a “benevolent dictator for life” (BDFL).
+Clojure advocates immutability and immutable data structures and encourages programmers to be explicit about managing identity and its states.&nbsp;[†](#w-clojure) ℹ︎&nbsp;[clojure.org](https://clojure.org/)

 Clone detection
 : The automated process of finding duplication in source code.&nbsp;[†](#w-duplicate-code)